 I am a firm believer that this rule should apply to things that you inherit from family and friends.
 I have heard many people say that “I can’t get rid of this because it was a gift”.
 This rule is a great way to give each other permission to get rid of those “gifts” and embrace your own style.
-It can be tricky telling your in laws that you are not keeping their precious gift (although remember they didn’t want it and that’s why you have it).
+It can be tricky telling your in laws that you are not keeping their family heirloom (although remember they didn’t want it and that’s why you have it).
 Don’t let this deter you.
-It’s your home and it should be decorated in a style that makes you happy, not your in-laws.
+It’s your home and it should be decorated in a style that makes you happy, no one else.

 3. Choose A Joint Color Palette

 You may have different styles, one is traditional and the other is modern.
 These can work together.
 If you have distinctly different styles, one way to make them look cohesive is to agree on a home color palette or color scheme.
 Read about how to choose a palette.

 Even if you have a different design style, your rooms can look like they go together if you are on the same color page.
 For example, maybe you can agree that you both like neutral furnishings (of different styles) and you both like blue.
 This type of agreement can get you to a place where both people can have furnishings they like.

 4. Identify the most important thing

 This is a great idea when it comes to making large purchases, like a piece of furniture, more than anything else.
 Before you start shopping each person should write down their most important feature.
 I’ll use a sofa as an example.
 Let’s say for you, it’s important that the sofa has a mid-century style with clean lines.

 Maybe for your significant other, the most important thing is that it’s long enough to lay down and take a nap.
 This makes it easier to shop because you know you need to get a mid-century style that’s long and comfortable.
 If you find one that ticks both boxes you can both be happy.